ttlion/sdtDBNsGUI/README.md

 - **Scoring Function:** Log-Likelihood (LL)
 - **Stationary sdtDBN?:** yes
 - **File to save the learned sdtDBN:** exampleFile.txt
+- **Files with restrictions:** all 6 fields left without file, not using restrictions in the network learned.

 The output would be:

 <p align="center">
   <img alt="Tab 1 of GUI - results" src="Menu1_img_1.png">
   <br>
-    <em>Tab 1 after learning an sdtDBN</em>
+    <em>Display of Tab 1 after learning an sdtDBN</em>
 </p>

-The obtained sdtDBN shown in the previous image is the same one as in [Example 1 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-1---learning-a-sdtdbn-with-dynamic-and-static-attributes), as all the parameters are the same.
+The obtained sdtDBN shown in the previous image is the same one as in [Example 1 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-1-learning-an-sdtdbn-with-dynamic-and-static-attributes), as all the parameters are the same.

-The object with the learned sdtDBN is stored in a file (named exampleFile.txt in the example of the previous image).
+The object with the learned sdtDBN is stored in a file (named **exampleFile.txt** in the example of the previous image).
 This file is created in the same directory of the sdtDBN GUI program and can be used to retrieve the learned sdtDBN afterwards, using the [second tab][2].

+:warning: In this illustration of the first tab, the sdtDBN was learned without any restrictions, being also this unrestricted sdtDBN the one used throughout the explanations of the next tabs.
+For an example on how to add restrictions when learning an sdtDBN, check [Example 6 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-6-learning-an-sdtdbn-with-restrictions), where all types of restrictions are specified and example files are given (to use them in the GUI, it is only needed to insert each file in the proper input of the first tab).
+All files used in [Example 6 of the sdtDBN webpage](https://ttlion.github.io/sdtDBN/#example-6-learning-an-sdtdbn-with-restrictions) are also provided in the zip file at the top of the webpage. :warning:

 ## Second tab: retrieving an sdtDBN object stored in a file
 [2]: #second-tab-retrieving-an-sdtdbn-object-stored-in-a-file